lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

 10.255.255.10:8001 - > Translate to - > 10.255.254.11:22
 10.255.255.10:8002 - > Translate to - > 10.255.254.12:22

-Just like this you can create multiple other rule to map to other devices if needed
+Just like this you can create multiple other rules to map to other devices if needed

 You can refer to the following [link](https://www.juniper.net/documentation/us/en/software/junos/nat/topics/topic-map/security-nat-destination.html) for more details about destination nat for Juniper SRX devices